Local Development — Agentuity Documentation

 Local Development

-Run the development server with hot reload, local mode, and the interactive Workbench.
+Run the development server with hot reload, type checking, and public URL support.

 Starting the Dev Server